Keep up with local events with weekly planner

 Anaconda Chapter T P.E.O. meets at 6 p.m. at Hope Lutheran Church.

-Anaconda Kiwanis will meet at noon every at Metcalf Center 115 E. Pennsylvania St.
+Anaconda Kiwanis will meet at noon at Metcalf Center 115 E. Pennsylvania St.

 The Butte Public Library offers after-school science club from 4 to 5 p.m. in the teen zone at the library for teens and tweens.
 Snacks and materials are provided.
 For details, call the library at 406-723-3361.